 Shop, Compare & Save with TCGplayer.com! - [Store FAQ]

 I asked Dave about the most important aspects of playing the deck, for advice to someone who has never piloted it before.

 -It's important to remember what type of deck you are.
-You want to play your creatures and kill your opponent quickly, and your most important cards are Signal Pest, Steel Overseer, and Tempered Steel.
+You want to play your creatures and kill your opponent quickly, and your most important cards are Signal Pest

 -Don't be afraid to keep one landers, as your deck can operate on very few lands.

 -Glint Hawk Idol is often very difficult to kill, and games can often be won off of protecting your Glint Hawk Idol

 s or Inkmoths.
 Holding onto your 4th land is often correct, so your Inkmoth Nexus

 -When sideboarding, it's important to keep your artifact count up, as if you board out too many artifacts for colored spells, you will stumble more often.

 For updates to the deck, Dave suggests cutting the Celestial Purge

 s for Mental Missteps, as well as the Kor Firewalker